Probate Q&A Series

 • Family members: The executor named in the will or close relatives may already have the original.

-If you still cannot find the will, talk with an attorney about filing a missing will proceeding under North Carolina General Statute § 28A-6-2.
-This process lets the court accept alternative evidence of the decedent’s wishes.
+If you still cannot find the will, talk with an attorney about probate of a lost or missing will under North Carolina law.
+This process may allow the clerk to probate a lost will upon competent evidence of its contents and due execution.

 2. Initiating Probate in North Carolina

-Once you have the original will (or if no will exists), you must file a petition for probate in the county where the person lived at death.
-North Carolina law distinguishes two basic probate processes:
+Once you have the original will (or if no will exists), you must apply for probate and estate administration in the county where the person was domiciled at death.
+North Carolina law provides for probate and administration before the clerk of superior court.

 Under G.S.
-28A-3-1, the clerk of superior court admits the original will and issues letters testamentary to the named executor.
-The executor then manages the estate under formal court supervision.
+28A-2A-1, the clerk of superior court has jurisdiction of probate proceedings.
+If the will is admitted to probate, the clerk issues letters testamentary to the named executor if qualified.
+The personal representative then administers the estate under North Carolina law.

 Key filing requirements include:

-• Probate petition form provided by the clerk
+• Application or probate forms provided by the clerk

-After you file, the clerk issues letters testamentary (formal administration) or letters of independent administration.
+After you file, the clerk may issue letters testamentary or letters of administration.
 You’ll then notify heirs and creditors, settle outstanding debts, file tax returns, and distribute assets.

 Checklist: Locating a Will and Starting Probate